joshuk/joshee-jekyll/_work/josh.ee.md

 <h3><span>dark mode</span></h3>

-Since it's pretty much the only moving part this site it'd probably be worth talking about how this works.
+Since it's pretty much the only moving part of this site it'd probably be worth talking about how this works.

 Like I mentioned before, I start by defining a couple of CSS variables which will hold the site's colours.
 Namely they are:

-_--light-colour_, _--light-shadow_, _--main-colour_, _--dark-colour_, _--dark-shadow_ along with a few others for social links.
+_light-colour_, _light-shadow_, _main-colour_, _dark-colour_, _dark-shadow_ along with a few others for social links.

 These names were defined with the light scheme in mind, as that was the colour scheme I initially built the site in.
-This meant that _--light-colour_ would be _#FFFFFF_, _--light-shadow_ would be _#DADADA_ and so on.
+This meant that _light-colour_ would be _#FFFFFF_, _light-shadow_ would be _#DADADA_ and so on.

 To switch the site to the dark scheme, I can then just swap around all the variables but the main colour.
-So _--light-colour_ would switch from being the lightest colour, to the darkest etc.
+So _light-colour_ would switch from being the lightest colour to the darkest, _dark-colour_ would become the lightest and so on.

 This makes for some kinda funky reading if you look at Inspect Element while in dark mode, however it works well enough that I don't really care.